top of page

 Since launching his career in 2012, DJ King Flow has built strong connections in major American cities such as New York, Dallas, Providence, Miami, and Seattle.
 Alongside longtime collaborator Young Amsterdam, he has nurtured a cross-continental network of artists and creatives.
 Their joint efforts have driven numerous collaborations and strengthened ties across the international underground.

-In 2015, he launched Mixtape Addict, a radio show that quickly gained traction on stations worldwide.
+In 2015, he launched Mixtape Addict, a radio show that quickly gained traction on hip hop radio stations worldwide.
 By 2019, the platform had grown into Mixtape Addict Report, a video series offering in-depth interviews with key figures in the genre.
 With stops in France, Canada, and New York, the series has delivered candid conversations and raw insight into the heart of hip hop.

 This week’s episode features DJ Rob Swift, whose turntablism and history with The X-Ecutioners have made him a pivotal figure in DJ culture.
 His appearance continues the show’s tradition of spotlighting voices that have shaped and elevated hip hop.
 DJ King Flow’s continued focus on authenticity, connection, and culture ensures that Mixtape Addict remains an essential outlet for underground expression.